fenago/cockroachdb-terraform/md/Lab_6.md

 In this lab, you will update a CockroachDB Serverless cluster.

-2. In a text editor update file `terraform.tfvars` created ion lab3 with the following settings:
+2. In a text editor, update the `terraform.tfvars` file created ion lab3 with the following settings:

     ```